 Children with Upper UTI who are unwell/won’t tolerate oral antibiotics

 For outpatient referrals, please refer via ERS to general paediatrics.
-If you are unsure of the urgency required or would like to discuss, please contact us via Kinesis in the first instance.
+If you are unsure of the urgency required or would like to discuss, please contact us via Advice & Guidance on ERS in the first instance.

 Recurrent UTI – confirmed on microscopy.